Sleep Needs Vary by Age—Here’s What Experts Recommend for Optimum Energy During the 9 Stages of Life

 Myriad factors can affect the quantity and quality of sleep you get, like your eating schedule, the position that you sleep in, and what you consume before bed.
-And since sleep deprivation is connected to a number of health risks, including anxiety and depression, getting enough sleep is a crucial component of living a well life.
-But, how much sleep is enough isn’t exactly a simple question to answer, considering sleep needs by age change throughout a person’s life.
+And since sleep deprivation is connected to several health risks, including anxiety and depression, getting enough sleep is a crucial component of your health.
+How much sleep one should get isn’t the most straightforward question to answer— since sleep needs shift with age.

-One big reason sleep needs by age shift has to do with the realities of being a growing human being.
+One big reason sleep needs change over time is the developmental changes that come with growing.
 “Infants and children require more sleep than adults due to the processes that support neurological development and growth.
 Once we achieve adulthood, the requirement for sleep does not significantly change,” says sleep medicine doctor Tracey L. Stierer, MD, FAASM, an associate professor of neurology at Johns Hopkins University.
-Dr. Stierer adds that the guideline for folks over 18 is seven to nine hours of sleep, which decreases to seven to eight hours after age 65.
+Dr. Stierer adds that the guideline for folks over 18 is seven to nine hours of sleep, decreasing to seven to eight hours after age 65.

 “Infants and children require more sleep than adults due to the processes that support neurological development and growth.” —Tracey L. Stierer, MD